solidjs/solid/packages/solid/README.md

 ## Reactivity

-Solid's data management is built off a set of flexible reactive primitives.
-Similar to React Hooks except instead of whitelisting change for an owning Component they independentally are soley responsible for all the updates.
-Dependencies are automatically tracked when you access your reactive values in your Effects and View code.
+Solid's data management is built off a set of flexible reactive primitives are responsible for all the updates.
+It takes a very similar approach to MobX or Vue except it never trades its granularity for a VDOM.
+Dependencies are automatically tracked when you access your reactive values in your Effects and JSX View code.

 Solid has a number of reactive primitives but the main 2 are Signals, and State.
 Ultimately you will need to understand both to write effective Solid code.

-Signals hold simple values that you view as atomic immutable cells much like React's `useState`.
-The difference is the value is wrapped as a function so we can track access for reactivity.
-These are ideal for simple component state or when creating data streams.
+Signals hold simple values that you view as atomic immutable cells that consist of a getter and setter.
+These are ideal for simple local component values.
+They are called signals as they act as tiny streams that wire your application together.

 ```jsx
 import { createSignal, onCleanup } from "solid-js";